MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 **Program Outputs** - There are 2 outputs.
 The **Accuracy** score & also the file **'model.joblib'** which contains the post-execution model parameters.
 These outputs are available after the program execution.

-Only the main operations happening in 'train.py' are shown above.
+<b>Please note</b> : Only the main operations happening in 'train.py' are shown above.
 Other operations e.g. adding argument parsers to the program, logging the run values, etc. are not shown.

 The screenshot below shows the Git Bash Terminal Execution of train.py which as mentioned earlier is an important necessary step to avoid expensive & time consuming Hyperdrive run errors.

 ![Figure  - Terminal Execution Of Hyperdrive program train.py ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Train_Dot_Py_Terminal_Execution.png)

-Terminal Execution of train.py
+<b><p align="center">Screenshot - Terminal Execution of train.py</p></b>

 Please find below an overview diagram of the Hyperdrive run operations with all it's different activities as can be seen from the notebook <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/hyperparameter_tuning.ipynb
 ">hyperparameter_tuning.ipynb</a>.
 For each step, the data is shown in blue rectangles, program operations are shown in green ellipses and the arrows denote the sequence of operations.